 Don’t you love that feeling when your country plays a match at the Football World Cup?
 Or when you compete in a massive sporting event?
 Sometimes sports are simply more fun when done or watched with thousands of people.
 It creates a special atmosphere not felt when running through the park by yourself and can be quite addicting.
 If this applies to you then take notice of the following.

-6.4 kilometres south of Groningen lies a small place called Haren.
+6.4 kilometres south of Groningen is a small place called Haren.
 The University of Groningen has some facilities for the life science department there and everyday students together with commuters create a steady but relatively small stream of traffic between the two towns.
 Once a year though this stream explodes when 20.000 people choose to run from Groningen to Haren together.
 It’s called the Four Mile Run and it’s immensely popular: starting tickets are usually sold out within a few hours!
 Apart from recreational runners there are 400 (international) athletes and people running for charity.
 If you like a good run every now and then competing in this event is a must.

 These are just examples open for public competitors; each sport naturally holds its own events.
 Enough to do for an active person, but apart from competing yourself it’s also possible to just watch if you’re less energetic.
 The two largest clubs in Groningen are the football and the basketball team.
 Visit the Euroborg football stadium, and watch the pride of the north F.C.
-Groningen play a match for the eredivisie (primary divison).
+Groningen play a match for the eredivisie (primary division).
 Or watch the Gasterra Flames basketball team compete for the national trophy each year.